How to Get Into Cornell University: The Definitive Guide

 Here’s how Laura Nguyen, a first-generation Vietnamese American from California, approached the prompt:

 The walls in my parents’ house are filled floor-to-ceiling with my mom’s art.
 She studied traditional Vietnamese silk painting as a young woman, and if her life had gone a different way, her work would probably be hanging in museums now.
-My dad is always scribbling in a journal or typing up blog posts about cooking, and when I was little, he would make up incredible, multi-chapter bedtime stories off the top of his head.
+My dad is always scribbling in a journal and when I was little, he would make up incredible, multi-chapter bedtime stories off the top of his head.

-However, my parents have always been supportive of me in all my endeavors, both artistic and scientific.
+In contrast, my parents have always been supportive of me in all my endeavors.
 They drove me to dance practice multiple times a week, stayed up late to help me put the finishing touches on my science fair projects, and even supported thirteen-year-old me when I told them I wanted to be a professional motivational speaker.
-Now, as I focus on a career in pediatrics and psychology, they’re still just as supportive.

-Cornell is a place where, like in my parents’ house, students don’t have to shut every other door when they choose to walk through one.
-I’m excited to participate in truly interdisciplinary research at the College of Human Ecology and make friends while also making an impact through clubs like Healing Hands, which provides art therapy sessions for pediatric GI patients.
+Cornell is a place where students can take the risks necessary for growth.
+I’m excited to participate in truly interdisciplinary research at the College of Human Ecology while also making an impact through clubs like Healing Hands, which provides art therapy sessions for pediatric GI patients.

 Here’s what Laura does well in writing this Cornell supplemental essay: